 I must also say that the renovations to the cafe are great, there is such a fresh elegant feel to the surrounding now.

-As we left the Greenhouses at the end of our visit, I noticed the Eagle Community Centre and a Serbian Orthodox Church on the opposite side of the road.
+As we left the restaurant at the end of our visit, I noticed the Eagle Community Centre and a Serbian Orthodox Church on the opposite side of the road.

 I'm not sure how often this facility is used, nor how big their congregation is, but it looked a little incongruous in its surroundings.